AgentSmithyAI/agentsmithy-agent/docs/sse-protocol.md

 # AgentSmithy SSE Protocol

-This document describes the Server-Sent Events (SSE) protocol used by AgentSmithy to stream responses and structured file operations to the client (editor).
+This document describes the simplified Server-Sent Events (SSE) protocol used by AgentSmithy to stream assistant responses and actions to the client.

 ## Overview

-AgentSmithy streams both plain text content and structured events (diffs, tool results).
+AgentSmithy streams five event types: `chat`, `reasoning`, `tool_call`, `file_edit`, `error`.
+A final `done` event signals end of stream.
 Each SSE message is a single JSON object.

 ## Connection